opensovereigncloud/docs/docs/iaas/usage-guides/networking.md

 A `Network` resource in IronCore refers to a logically isolated network (Layer 3).
 This further allows you to fully control your networking environment, including resource placement, connectivity, peering and security.
-The `NetworkReconciler` leverages this information to create a Network in the IronCore infrastructure.

 ### Example Network Resource